wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 Returns a list of top platforms ranked based on the hit count within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
 The result list includes the top nine platforms with the respective hit count, and all the rest of the platforms are labelled as **Other** with the cumulated hit count.
-Optionally, you can configure the `deviceFilter` parameter to further filter the results.
+Optionally, you can configure the <code>deviceFilter</code> parameter to further filter the results.

 </td>
 </tr>